F0lak/dm_open_ref/ref/atom/var/infra_luminosity.md

 This causes the object to be visible in the dark to mobs that can see infrared light.
 Nothing but the object itself is lit up by the infrared emission.
-The scale is identical to luminosity+ 1 makes it visible only from the same location; 2 makes it visible from a neighboring position; and so on.
+The scale is identical to luminosity: 1 makes it visible only from the same location; 2 makes it visible from a neighboring position; and so on.